 - Obtain feedback about your practice or program

-- Play an important role in a leading national conference
+- Play an important role in a leading international conference

 - Expand your professional portfolio